 No response.
 Staring.

-The stone she was holding flies through my body.
+A stone she was holding flies through my body.

 Excuse me.
 Throwing a rock at a stranger is not polite.
 Must I teach you your manners too?